alanmvh/Curso-Avanzado-Python/Serie_1_Exercises/README.md

 assert str(var_counter) == "COUNTER: 100"
 ```

-This exercise has been added as unit test in serie_1_test.py - 'test_exercise_3'
+This exercise has been added as unit test in serie_1_test.py - `test_exercise_3`

 # Unit testing - 04

-Define several methods to test 'count' that increases/decreases repetitively using loops/iterators
+Define several methods to test `count` that increases/decreases repetitively using loops/iterators

 Following code is the solution, taken from serie_1_test.py
 ```py